Au revoir les enfants: Actual events

 The film is based on events in the childhood of the director, Louis Malle, who at age 11 was attending a Roman Catholic boarding school near Fontainebleau.
 One day, he witnessed a Gestapo raid in which three Jewish students and a Jewish teacher were rounded up and deported to Auschwitz.
 The school's headmaster, Père Jacques, was arrested for harboring them and sent to the concentration camp at Mauthausen.
 He died shortly after the camp was liberated by the U.S. Army, having refused to leave until the last French prisoner was repatriated.
-Forty years later Yad Vashem, Israel's official memorial to the victims of the Holocaust, granted Père Jacques the title of Righteous Among the Nations.
+Forty years later, Yad Vashem, Israel's official memorial to the victims of the Holocaust, granted Père Jacques the title of Righteous Among the Nations.

 Reception

+Box office

+The film was a box-office success, having 3.5 million admissions in France and grossing $4,542,825 in North America.

+Critical response

-The film was extremely well received by critics and has a 97% "Fresh" rating at the review aggregator site Rotten Tomatoes based on 37 reviews, with the consensus: "Louis Malle's autobiographical tale of a childhood spent in a WWII boarding school is a beautifully realized portrait of friendship and youth."
+The film was extremely well received by critics.
+Au Revoir, les Enfants has an approval rating of 97% on review aggregator website Rotten Tomatoes, based on 37 reviews, and an average rating of 9.1/10, with the consensus: "Louis Malle's autobiographical tale of a childhood spent in a WWII boarding school is a beautifully realized portrait of friendship and youth."
+Metacritic assigned the film a weighted average score of 88 out of 100, based on 18 critics, indicating "universal acclaim".

-The film was also a box office success having 3.5 million admissions in France and grossing $4,542,825 in North America.